mail-my-ballot/mail-my-ballot/README.md

 These commands will likely fail until you have setup the configuration correctly (see below).

 ### Configuration
 Running the app requires some configuration setting.
 All of those are exported in `env/env.js`.
-It has two dependencies that are not checked into source control, one for application secrets (`secrets.nogit.json`) and one to override dev dependencies (`env.dev.nogit.js`).
+It has two dependencies that are not checked into source control:

-- The dev overrides can be blank to get the front-end working.
+#### Dev Overrides
+`env.dev.nogit.js`: will generally work out of the box.
 To run the backend services, you will want to override the existing configuration.
+#### Application Secrets
-- The secrets can be made empty strings (they must be defined for the server to work).
+`secrets.nogit.json`: The secrets can be made empty strings (they must be defined for the server to work).
 You can set them as you need to

 ## Configuration Details
+Below are the settings that need to be set to get an environment to work:

-### Mailgun
+#### Mailgun
 You only need these to send emails (last step in signup flow).
 It's easy to get set up for free.

-### Twilio
+#### Twilio
 You only need these to send faxes (last step in signup flow).
 It's easy to get set up for free.

-### Incoming fax numbers
+#### Incoming fax numbers
 To test Twilio, we setup an incoming fax number.  ([FaxBurner](https://www.faxburner.com/)) offers a free temporary one.
 Set `RECEIVE_FAX_NUMBER` to this number.

-### Dev Firestore Access
+#### Dev Firestore Access
 Goto the [Firebase Console](https://console.firebase.google.com/u/0/project/mmb-dev-cee81/settings/serviceaccounts/adminsdk) and generate a new key and place it in `packages/server/secrets/[...].json`.
 Then make sure `env.js` has `GOOGLE_APPLICATION_CREDENTIALS` set to `./secrets/[...].json` (override using `developmentRaw`).

-### Google OAuth (development of organizer-facing pages only)
+#### Google OAuth (development of organizer-facing pages only)
 Following the instructions [here](http://www.passportjs.org/docs/google/):

 1. Enable [Google+ API from the Console](https://console.developers.google.com/apis/api/plus.googleapis.com/overview?project=mmb-staging)